eduardosantiago-cpu/terragrunt-infrastructure-live-stacks-example/README.md

 2. Update the `account_name` and `aws_account_id` parameters in [`non-prod/account.hcl`](/non-prod/account.hcl) and [`prod/account.hcl`](/prod/account.hcl) with the names and IDs of accounts you want to use for non production and production workloads, respectively.

+   > [!TIP]
-   **Note**: If you want everything deployed in a single AWS account, you can just use different values for the `account_name` parameter, and keep the `aws_account_id` parameter the same.
+   > If you want everything deployed in a single AWS account, you can just use different values for the `account_name` parameter, and keep the `aws_account_id` parameter the same.

 3. Configure your local AWS credentials using one of the supported [authentication mechanisms](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).